Japan’s Struggle With Sustainability

 A Whole Lot of Coal, Oil, & Gas

 One of Japan’s biggest sustainability fails is its over-dependence on fossil fuels.
 In particular, its plethora of coal-fire burning power plants (see Japan Coal Plant Tracker).
-It may come as a surprise, but Japan’s energy mix is still heavily dominated by fossil fuels (80% of Japanese energy needs come from coal, oil, and natural gas).
+It may come as a surprise, but Japan’s energy mix is still heavily dominated by fossil fuels.
+Indeed, 80% of Japanese energy needs come from coal, oil, and natural gas!
 The rest is split between nuclear power and renewables (they’re finally moving up!).

 Another is the amount of plastic consumption.
 This one’s also pretty serious.
 Despite the supposedly high levels of recycling here, (surprise!) most of it actually ends up getting burned.
 This was an especially unpleasant discovery.
-Not only have I been cleaning and separating my plastic waste (only to learn that it gets burned up), but we also ultimately breath in this garbage.
-Indeed, my breathing has become increasing compromised since moving to Tokyo.
-Clearly there are many opportunities for Japan to up its eco-game.
-So what has been the public response?
+Not only have my wife and I been cleaning and separating our plastic waste (only to learn that it gets burned up), but as residents of Tokyo, we also ultimately breath in this garbage.
+Indeed, my breathing has become increasing compromised since moving to Japan.
+Clearly there are many opportunities for government to up its eco-game.
+By now you’re probably wondering what the public response has been…

 Time For Change

-Unfortunately, many I’ve spoken with aren’t even aware that Japan is still primarily powered by fossil fuels (they are too often overly quick to blame China for poor air quality), or that Japan is actually a leading funder of coal plant development in Southeast Asia.
+Unfortunately, many I’ve spoken with aren’t even aware that Japan is still primarily powered by fossil fuels.
+Rather, they’re often quick to blame China.
+Even fewer still are informed of Japan’s role in fossil fuel promotion.
+Shockingly, Japan is actually a leading funder of coal plant development in Southeast Asia.
 Instead, many have highlighted the 2011 Fukushima Daiichi disaster.

 I can’t tell you how many times I’ve heard this response.
 That the reason for all the coal & oil is because the country had to shutdown its nuclear power.
 While this may have been true in the short term, it does not explain why renewable energy makes up such a small share of Japan’s energy mix.
 This, despite the fact renewables make better sense financially.
 They also wouldn’t generate the same kind of environmental risks associated with nuclear power.